 She never gave up, yet Cheryl is dying; and in typical Cheryl fashion, she has accepted her fate with grace and strength.
 She is at peace with her prognosis and even states in jest, that eventually there will be “no more suffering for Cheryl.”
-She said that she was glad that she “traveled the world when she did, and went bungee jumping, sky diving, etc.”
+She said that she was glad that she “travelled the world when she did and went bungee jumping, sky diving, etc.”

 Where does this leave us?